Sex and What the Bible Teaches About It

 In 1 Corinthians 7:7, eight, and verses 32–35, Paul speaks candidly about his unmarried status.
 He suggests that celibacy, while not a universal calling, can be a gift that allows undivided attention to the Lord’s work.
 He acknowledges that marriage and sexual intimacy are natural and necessary for many, but also challenges the assumption that marriage is a superior or default state.
 For Paul, remaining single, when embraced freely and not imposed, is a way to serve God with focus and freedom.

 Together, these biblical teachings present a nuanced and balanced view of sexuality.
 They honour the goodness of sex within marriage, uphold fidelity as a reflection of divine love, and affirm celibacy as a dignified and purposeful path.
-In every case, the Bible calls for sexual integrity, rooted in covenantal love, mutual respect, and a deeper devotion to God.
+In every case, the Bible emphasises the importance of sexual integrity, grounded in covenantal love, mutual respect, and a deeper devotion to God.

 Sexual Ethics and Boundaries